rjoydip/starter-koa/README.md

 ## StepCI

 The package is installed as dev depedency so by executing `npx stepci run ./test/workflow.yml` locally APIs can be tested.
+Otherwise unit test also covered the workflow.

 ## Endpoints